PacktPublishing/Learn-PostgreSQL-Second-Edition/README.md

 ### Suggestions and Feedback
-[Click here](https://docs.google.com/forms/d/e/1FAIpQLSdy7dATC6QmEL81FIUuymZ0Wy9vH1jHkvpY57OiMeKGqib_Ow/viewform) if you have any feedback or suggestions.
+[Click here](https://packt.link/r/1837635641) if you have any feedback or suggestions.

-### Download a free PDF

- <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
-<p align="center"> <a href="https://packt.link/free-ebook/9781838985288">https://packt.link/free-ebook/9781838985288 </a> </p>